214254151/python-intro-notes/README.md

 1. Integers	 These represent numbers in an unlimited range.
 This is only limited by a machine’s
  memory.
-2. Booleans	 Evaluate to ‘True or False’, 1 or 0 respectively.
+2. Booleans: Evaluate to ‘True or False’, 1 or 0 respectively.
-3. Floating point numbers	 Floating-point numbers represent double-precision numbers.
+3. Floating point numbers: Floating-point numbers represent double-precision numbers.
-4. Complex numbers	 Complex numbers represent numbers as a pair of double-precision numbers.
+4. Complex numbers: Complex numbers represent numbers as a pair of double-precision numbers.
-5. Strings	 A sequence of Unicode characters e.g. a word or a sentence that can be             manipulated.
+5. Strings: A sequence of Unicode characters e.g. a word or a sentence that can be             manipulated.